 – On October 30th, 2010, a lottery player won a mouth-watering jackpot of €177.7 million in Italy.
 Till today, this is the highest single-ticket jackpot in the history of SuperEnalotto.

 – The Italian government does not support the use of Bitcoin but partially subject the use of electronic currency to banks and financial institutions.
-Therefore, Bitcoin gambling is technically legal in Italy considering the fact that decentralised financial institutions (and not gambling websites) handle Bitcoin transactions.
+Therefore, Bitcoin gambling is technically legal in Italy considering the fact that decentralized financial institutions (and not gambling websites) handle Bitcoin transactions.

 – In Italy, only companies can apply for gambling (or gaming) licenses – individuals cannot.
 And, the company must have a gambling license in a European country prior to an application, a financial guarantee of €1.5 million or more, and an infrastructure suitable for offering at least a legal game.